3 Surprising Ways to GROW Your Church

 Where do we grow from here?

 What size congregation do we want our church to become?
-Why should we put a cap on it?
+Why should we place a cap on it?

 Then a final question arose, which I believe was asked by the Holy Spirit.

-What if, instead of having all the answers, we take one step at a time?
+What if, instead of having all the answers, we simply take one step at a time?

-I don’t have all of the answers for your local church.
-I’m mainly writing about how the Holy Spirit is leading Harvest Christian Center.
-But you will be inspired to grow from these principles.
+I do not have all the answers for your local church.
+I am primarily writing about how the Holy Spirit is leading Harvest Christian Center.
+But I believe these principles can inspire any congregation that desires to grow.

 I know God wants to grow His Church.
-I’m also confident He wants to use our congregation to build His Kingdom.
-For us, the word GROW means God reaching our world.
+I am also confident that He wants to use our congregation to build His Kingdom.
+For us, the word GROW means God Reaching Our World.

-So, our desire to reach the lost people on the outside must be greater than our desire to serve the saved people on the inside.
-We won’t forsake the saved to reach the lost, but our focus is on our community’s spiritually lost and unchurched.
+Our desire to reach lost people on the outside must be greater than our desire to satisfy saved people on the inside.
+We will not neglect the saved to reach the lost.
+But our focus must remain on the spiritually lost and unchurched people in our community.

 How will we GROW?
-These three principles must concurrently guide us.
+These three principles must guide us concurrently.

 1. We will grow better by acting bigger.

-We don’t deserve to grow bigger unless we’re also getting better.
-We should never stop getting better.
+We do not deserve to grow bigger unless we are also getting better.
+We should never stop improving.

 2. We will grow bigger by thinking smaller.